 Absolutely.
 Here are two:

-As a remote-monitoring-equipment manufacturer, SNMP isn't the only protocol we work with (we have to support lots of legacy and proprietary protocols if that's what our clients need), but it is certainly the most common.
+We have to support lots of legacy and proprietary protocols if that's what our clients need, but it is certainly the most common.

 Any deviation from ideal conditions would, in this example, trigger an SNMP trap from the NetGuardian 832A.
 The beauty of an open protocol like SNMP is that the trap could be directed at any standard SNMP manager from any manufacturer (you could also use the DPS Telecom T/Mon manager, of course).
 Your SNMP manager could direct a response from the NetGuardian, such as turning on a backup generator to handle a commercial power failure.